Return to home

 How long does it take to sell a house after accepting an offer?

-Each property transaction is distinct, and the conveyancing timeline varies.
-Factors like property searches, chain complexity, survey results, negotiations, and more can impact your property sale timeline.
+Each property transaction is distinct, and the conveyancing and sale timeline varies.
+Factors like property searches, chain complexity, survey results, negotiations, and more can impact how long it takes to sell your house after accepting an offer.-

-Here’s the process of selling a house and the work that your conveyancer will do, broken down into phases:
+Here’s the process of selling a house and the work that your conveyancer will do once you’ve accepted an offer, broken down into phases:

 • Post-completion